joseph-j-12/CppEngine/README.md

 ### Step 4: Setting Physical Properties

-When physics is enabled, the object acts as a rigid body and exposes physical parameters:
+When physics is enabled, the object acts as a rigid body and responds to collisions:

 ```cpp
 newObj->transform.position = Vec2D(-2500, 350);